 An inability to form a true partnership

 When I was still in my early days of recovery, my wife and I came to a parting of the ways.
-I was simply not well enough to sustain a functional relationship with her.
-I knew that it was me that was the problem and not her.
+I was not well enough to sustain a functional relationship with anyone.
+I knew that I was the problem and not my wife.
 In the AA literature, Bill made a statement about alcoholics that is a very accurate description of my pathology.
 It had been my reality from as far back as I could remember:

 My therapists view

-I refused to get a sponsor and work through the steps.
+I refused to get a sponsor and work the steps.
 Instead, I found a therapist.
 I began to see Liz for one-to-one sessions.
-After a while, she thought I may benefit from exploring my relationship patterns in group therapy.
+After a while, she thought I might benefit from exploring my relationship patterns in group therapy.
 I agreed because I liked and trusted her.

 Liz had spent some years working in a 12-step rehab.
-After several years, she resigned from the rehab and set up in private practice.
+After several years, she resigned from the rehab and set up a private practice.
 The group met once a week for two hours.
-It consisted of alcoholics, addicts, codependents and some members with eating disorders.
+It consisted of people with substance addictions, codependents, and some members with eating disorders.

 One day, we were talking about relationships in recovery.
-Liz made a statement about people that were struggling with any type of addiction.
+Liz made a statement about people who were struggling with addiction.
 What she said stunned me!

 In that one sentence, Liz described the story of my life!
-I had been in an intimate relationship with substances and addictive behaviours since I was a young child.
+I had been in an intimate relationship with substances and addictive behaviors since I was a young child.

 Being single, my Mother had to go out and work.
-She was faced with the difficult decision of putting me into care.
+She had to make the difficult decision and put me into care.
 I was placed in care when I was eighteen months old.
 My childhood was in the cold atmosphere of a foster family.
 I soon turned to comfort eating as a substitute for the love that I craved from my Mother.
 Sugar became my first drug of choice.

-A psychotherapist once told me that my addiction to food and sweet things was a compensatory behaviour.
+A psychotherapist once told me that my food addiction was a compensatory behavior.
 Liz was right in her assessment.
 My relationship with food was my first and only meaningful relationship.

 Being a mother substitute, my addiction to sweet things was a substitute for the “sweetness” I craved from my Mother.
 Sugar addiction was very primal and deep.
-When I came into recovery, initially, I found it easy to put down alcohol and drugs.
-Food and sugar was a different story.
+When I came into recovery, it wasn’t difficult at first to stop drinking and drugging.
+Food and sugar were a different story.
 I struggled with it for a long time.

 A monster that took on a life of its own

 By the time I was in my early teens, my relationship with food progressed into bulimia.
-On top of the bulimia; I began to self-harm.
-These behaviours were an adolescent’s way of expressing his feelings of pain and rage.
+On top of the bulimia, I began to self-harm.
+These behaviors were an adolescent’s way of expressing his feelings of pain, rage, and resentment.

-My addiction to alcohol and drugs replaced any type of closeness or intimacy with another human being.
+Addiction to alcohol and drugs replaced any closeness or intimacy with another human being.
 So long as I had the money, they never let me down.
 In stark contrast to my Mother and foster Mother, alcohol and drugs were always there to meet my needs.

 The geographical cure

-In my late twenties, I ran away overseas where I met my first wife.
-Initially, it wasn’t about love, it was about survival.
-I had to get away from London where addiction was slowly killing me.
-I’m not proud to admit that I used my wife to escape from London.
-Today I understand that I behaved this way because I was ill and not bad.
+In my late twenties, I ran away overseas, where I met my first wife.
+Initially, it wasn’t about love; it was about survival.
+I had to get away from London, where addiction was slowly killing me.
+I’m not proud to admit that I used my wife to escape London.
+Today, I understand that I behaved this way because I was ill and not bad.
 Of course, like myself, I married an alcoholic and addict.

-Our marriage was a chaotic pattern of drinking, drugging and abuse.
+Our marriage was a chaotic pattern of drinking, drugging, and abuse.
 Whenever things got out of control, I would blame my environment.
-First, it was London that was the problem and now it was Norway.
+First, London was the problem, and now it was Norway.
 We returned to the UK and went to our first meeting.
-Our first day clean and sober was May 15th 1984.
+Our first day clean and sober was May 15th, 1984.

 After many years of relapse in AA, I had to get serious about the program.
 I knew I was going to die if I didn’t start getting honest with myself.
 The Big Book of AA states:

 “Selfishness – self-centeredness!
-That, we think is the root of our troubles” (BB Chapter five “How it works” p.
+That, we think is the root of our troubles” (BB p.
 62)

-I was certainly no exception, especially in my marriage.
+I was certainly no exception, especially in relationships.

 My rejection of the twelve steps

-When I first read the twelve steps, I was horrified.
-God and a higher power were mentioned in six of them.
-My foster mother was very religious and I went to a Catholic boarding school run by priests.
-My early experiences with religion were not positive.
-From an early age, I had resentment towards my childlike idea of God.
+When I first read the twelve steps, five mentioned God, and step two, a higher power.
+My foster mother was very religious, and I went to a Catholic boarding school run by priests.
+My early experiences with religion were not favorable.
+From an early age, I had resentment toward my childlike idea of God.
 When I was a newcomer and first saw the twelve steps, I wanted nothing to do with God or any higher power.
 As far as I was concerned, as a newcomer, God and a higher power meant the same thing.

-In the AA Big Book, I read that to recover from alcoholism, you had to be honest, open-minded and willing.
-For me, it was totally the opposite.
-I was dishonest, closed-minded and willful.
-As far as I was concerned, the 12 steps were all some kind of quasi-religious nonsense!
-I am lucky that my attitude to the 12 steps didn’t end tragically.
+In the AA Big Book, I read that to recover from alcoholism, you had to be honest, open-minded, and willing.
+I was the opposite: dishonest, closed-minded, and willful.
+As far as I was concerned, the twelve steps were all some kind of quasi-religious nonsense!
+I am lucky that my attitude to the program didn’t end tragically.
 The only thing I did right was that I kept coming back!

 “I did it my way” (Frank Sinatra)

 I went to meetings every day but only paid lip service to the idea of step work with a sponsor.
-My mission in life was to feel better about myself through the pursuit of relationships, a good career and money.
-In hindsight, I was totally dependent on what I saw as external success.
+My mission in life was to feel better about myself through the pursuit of relationships, a promising career, and money.
+In hindsight, my sense of worth was dependent on external achievement.
 On the inside, I was a mess!
-My self-esteem was still very fragile because I had no relationship with myself.
+There was little or no self-esteem because I didn’t have a relationship with myself.

-Like alcohol and drugs; people, places and things were designed to help me feel better about myself.
-Because of my self-will, the day would always come when I would destroy my progress with another relapse.
-Then, as had always been my experience, I was left with a feeling of disappointment and failure.
+Like alcohol and drugs, I used people, places, and things to help me feel better about myself.
+Because of my self-will, the day would always come when I destroyed any progress I made with another relapse.
+Then, as had always been my experience, I was left with a deep sense of disappointment and failure.
 The painful ache of my inner emptiness would return and bring me to my knees stone-cold sober!

 I went to my first AA meeting in 1984.
-My mistake was to invest all my efforts into therapy and not the steps.
+My mistake was investing all my efforts into therapy, not the steps.
 I didn’t get serious about the program till thirteen years later.

-In that time, I had one relationship after another.
-I can only speak for myself but every one of them was codependent and dysfunctional.
+At that time, I had one relationship after another.
+I can only speak for myself, but every liaison I had with a woman was codependent and dysfunctional.
 My relationships with women were the same as my addiction to alcohol and drugs.
 They all ended in misery and failure.

-I used them to satisfy my insatiable neediness and loneliness.
-I am sure many of my codependent girlfriends used me in the same way.
-None of these relationships was based on genuine love.
+I used these relationships to mitigate emptiness and loneliness.
+I am sure many of my codependent girlfriends used me to fix themselves in the same way.
+Not one of these relationships was genuine love.
 Our primary purpose was to make our emptiness more bearable.
-How could there be any real honesty or integrity when we both had such selfish and self-seeking agendas?
+How could there be any honesty when we both had such selfish and self-seeking agendas?

 A relationship with myself

 After more than a decade of relapse in AA, my maladapted alcoholic ego collapsed.
 Although painful at the time, it was the best thing that ever happened to me!
-On that day, I realized a very important thing.
-I had no working solutions to make my life happier and more manageable.
-Could this be because I had always tried to feel better about myself through external gratification?
+On that day, I realized something essential.
+I had no working solutions to make life a happier experience.

 “Recovery is an inside job”!

 Could it be true?
 There was only one thing that I hadn’t done in all my years in AA.
 It was time for me to go within.
-The 12 steps allowed me to finally face myself honestly.
-What were the “causes and conditions” (BB “How it works” p.64) of my misery; both drunk and sober?
+The twelve steps allowed me to finally face myself.
+What were the “causes and conditions” (BB p.
+64) of my misery, both drunk and sober?